mpv-player/mpv/DOCS/man/options.rst

     a larger buffer if it pleases.
 If the device creates a smaller buffer, additional audio is buffered in an additional software buffer.

-    Making this larger will make soft-volume and other filters react slower, introduce additional issues on playback speed change, and block the player on audio format changes.
+    Making this larger may make soft-volume and other filters react slower, introduce additional issues on playback speed change, and block the player on audio format changes.
 A smaller buffer might lead to audio dropouts.